-Rebecca has been practising as a lawyer since 2007.
-She currently practises in all areas of family law and appears in the criminal courts for both defence and prosecution.
-She previously practised as an international human rights lawyer based in the Middle East for 6 years.
+Rebecca has been practising as a lawyer since 2007 in multiple jurisdictions.
+She currently practises in all areas of family law, with a particular focus on care cases, domestic abuse, human rights and international issues.
+She previously practised as an international human rights lawyer based in the Middle East for 6 years, after completing a three-year law degree in the US (Harvard and Berkeley).

-Rebecca represents individuals in respect of a wide range of offences, including violence, dishonesty, firearms and offensive weapons, public disorder, drugs, sex offences and financial crimes including confiscation.
+Rebecca represents individuals in respect of a wide range of offences, with particular expertise in financial crimes including confiscation.
 She has experience dealing with vulnerable defendants, victims and witnesses.
+Rebecca also undertakes a wide range of regulatory matters.

 Rebecca completed a three-year law degree at Berkeley and Harvard Law Schools, is a member of the New York Bar and practised as a corporate lawyer (for clients including Microsoft, Barclays Bank and the State of Qatar) at leading US firms in New York, London and Doha.